-Changes with COVID-19 Lockdown restrictions have accelerated the growth of digital channels, focused on bringing content to the masses as a necessity for business survival Globally 17.6 million hours of livestreaming took place on Twitch's 'Music & performing arts' category in July 2020 - up 387% year-on-year ^[1] 16% Increase in global website traffic for books and literature e-commerce platforms between January and March 2020 (1.34 billion to 1.51 billion) ^[2] 70% Increase in Instagram Live video streaming in the US from mid-to-late March 2020 vs. February 2020 ^[2] Back home 70% of Singaporeans have visited arts websites or apps, significantly higher than 2020 levels (46%).
-This uplift was particularly pronounced for YouTube and Spotify ^[3]
+Changes with COVID-19

+Lockdown restrictions have accelerated the growth of digital channels, focused on bringing content to the masses as a necessity for business survival.

+[1] Musically (2020) Top Music Channels on Twitch

+Globally

+17.6 million

+hours of livestreaming took place on Twitch's 'Music & performing arts' category in July 2020 - up 387% year-on-year [1]

+16%

+increase in global website traffic for books and literature e-commerce platforms between January and March 2020 (1.34 billion to 1.51 billion) [2]

+70%

+increase in Instagram Live video streaming in the US from mid-to-late March 2020 vs. February 2020 [2]

+Back home

+70%

+of Singapore arts audiences have visited arts websites or apps, significantly higher than pre-Circuit Breaker levels (46%).
+This uplift was particularly pronounced for YouTube and Spotify [3]

+80%

-80% of Singaporeans are engaging with the arts digitally, matching or exceeding levels (75%) before the Circuit Breaker in March 2020 ^[3] [1] Musically (2020) Top Music Channels on Twitch [2[Statista (2020) COVID-19 Impacts E-commerce Site Traffic [3] NAC (2021) COVID-19 Arts Consumption Study (data from R3, 9 Nov 2020 - 4 Jan 2021); data from Full Survey 3, 21 Dec 2020 - 4 Jan 2021) Singaporeans refer to Singapore Citizens and Singapore Permanent Residents How this trend will sustain post pandemic While consumers are expected to return to physical arts events, digital arts will still serve as a gateway with its own unique appeal and designed for greater inclusivity ^[1].
+of Singapore arts audiences are engaging with the arts digitally, matching or exceeding levels (75%) before the Circuit Breaker in March 2020 [3] ^[2] Statista (2020) COVID-19 Impacts E-commerce Site Traffic ^[3] NAC (2021) COVID-19 Arts Consumption Study (data from R3, 9 Nov 2020 - 4 Jan 2021) How this trend will sustain post pandemic While consumers are expected to return to physical arts events, digital arts will still serve as a gateway with its own unique appeal and designed for greater inclusivity [1].

-250,000 Visitors attended Art Basel's 2020 online viewing rooms, far surpassing the 90,000 who attended in person in 2019 $^{\rm [2]}$ Digital arts provides a risk-free environment for viewers to sample novelties, whetting viewers' appetites to engage with the arts more frequently ^[1].
+250,000 Visitors attended Art Basel's 2020 online viewing rooms, far surpassing the 90,000 who attended in person in 2019 [2] Trend 1 ARTS MADE ACCESSIBLE Digital arts provides a risk-free environment for viewers to sample novelties, whetting viewers' appetites to engage with the arts more frequently [1].
 REDUCING BARRIERS TO ENTRY "So, so privileged to finally be able to catch this theatre classic at last.
-When else will I have this chance to attend Berlin's performance?" - Online comment from a first-time attendee of Berlin Philharmonic Orchestra's concert ^[2] UNIQUE APPEAL "The interactions my friends and I have been having during this online concert is different.
-It's just wild." - Online comment from attendee of TWICE concert ^[2] - "Goosebumps all the way..!!
+When else will I have this chance to attend Berlin's performance?" - Online comment from a first-time attendee of Berlin Philharmonic Orchestra's concert $^{[2]}$ UNIQUE APPEAL "The interactions my friends and I have been having during this online concert is different.
+It's just wild." - Online comment from attendee of TWICE concert [2] "Goosebumps all the way..!!
 Sounds coming together from all over the world?
 Next level of collaboration.
-The greatest" - Online comment from attendee of Dingyi music's cross-country collaboration $^{\left[2\right] }$ [1] The Washington Post (2020) The Future of the Performance Art; Nikkei Asia Review (2021) Coronavirus Prompts Visual Art to Jurn Virtual [2] NAC (2021) COVID-19 Arts Consumption Study (data from R3, 9 Nov 2020 - 4 Jan 2021 [3] HK Dance magazine (2020) Marquee TV
+The greatest." - Online comment from attendee of Dingyi music's cross-country collaboration [2]